 POPxo Recommends: Beauty Blender (Rs 2000)

 For a full-coverage foundation look, opt for a kabuki brush.
 It works amazingly well for powder foundations and can be used to blend and stipple.
 It not only works wonders for foundations, but it also works well for tinted moisturisers as well.

 POPxo Recommends: Colorbar Crazy Blending Kabuki Brush (Rs 489)

 Synthetic brushes are great for giving your skin that lovely airbrushed foundation finish.
 The best part is that while using this brush, you actually use less product than you would if you applied foundation using a makeup sponge or your fingers.

 POPxo Recommends: Wet n Wild Foundation Brush (Rs 299)

-Beauty sponges tend to absorb more foundation product.
-Whereas, it’s different with silicone sponges.
-They spread foundation on your skin evenly and no product goes to waste post application.
+Beauty sponges tend to absorb more foundation products.
+Whereas, it’s different from silicone sponges.
+They spread the foundation on your skin evenly and no product goes to waste post-application.
 Plus, it’s easier to clean as compared to a beauty sponge.

 POPxo Recommends: Vega SS-01 Silicone Sponge (Rs 250)

 Never apply foundation if your face is not cleansed or moisturised.
 If your skin is dry, the foundation product will start to settle into creases and dry patches and look cakey - neither is a pretty sight.
 After washing your face, pat it dry with a towel and apply moisturiser.
 Before applying foundation, wait for 15 minutes so that the product absorbs well into your skin.